 Where are Submarine Volcanoes Located?

 The majority of submarine volcanoes are located near mid-ocean ridges.
 These are areas of tectonic plate formation and hydrothermal vents.
-The vents are created and maintained through the volcanic heat and can be found all around the world.
-Although it seems like it might be an easy process, locating these immense volcanoes, it’s not quite so easy.
+The vents are created and maintained through volcanic heat and can be found all around the world.
+Although it seems like it might be an easy process, to locate these immense volcanoes, it’s not quite so easy.
 Scientists use a CTD package that measures various ocean temperature changes, conductivity, and depth.
 These readings help them identify specific changes that might signify a hot spring under volcanoes in the process of erupting.
 Some of the signs include the temperature and the cloudiness of the water.

 Scientists also use hydrophones to seek out erupting volcanoes.
 These are microphones designed to be used underwater, and, if the volcano is close enough and not too deep, it can pick up the sound of boiling water.

 The presence of water in and around a volcano changes the way that it acts.
 At volcanic sites, seawater runs into the seafloor, entering through cracks.
 There, it is heated by the molten rock.
 This results in a chemical reaction in which the seawater is changed into a hydrothermal fluid.
 The fluid is propelled back into the ocean, creating a hydrothermal vent.

 When a volcano erupts, the presence of water means that the magma will cool much faster than it would on land.
 It is, in fact, sometimes transformed into volcanic glass.
 Volcanic class is a product of the rapidly cooling magma.
 There are a variety of different types of volcanic glass.
 These include pumice, tachylite, palagonite, Pele’s hair, Limu o Pele, and Sideromelane.
 In general, lava takes different shapes and forms when it cools underwater.